Rolland O'Regan: Later life and death

-He was famed as a tireless public advocate; as President of the Cancer Society, a member of the Victoria University Council, the Wellington Polytechnic Council, the Carter Observatory Board, and the Wellington Free Ambulance executive.
+He was famed as a tireless public advocate and was a member of the Victoria University Council, the Wellington Polytechnic Council, the Carter Observatory Board and the Wellington Free Ambulance executive.
+In 1977 the Wellington City Council opened a block of 32 flats in Newtown, next to Wellington Zoo, that housed 70 pensioners.
+It was named Rolland O'Regan House in his honour for services to the city.

 O'Regan died on 20 November 1992, aged 88, and was buried at Karori Cemetery.